aasrod/ML/README.md

 </div>
 <br>

 In the next step, I did a cleaning of the data.
-After that, I designed multiple Logistic Regression Models (using PCA, normalizing data, ...) to reach a better result.<br>
+After that, I designed multiple Logistic Regression Models (using PCA, Forward/Backward Selection, Data Normalization, ...) to reach a better result.<br>
 You can see the confusion matrix of one of the models below with an accuracy of %85.<br>
 <div align=center>
   <img src="./assets/2.PNG" width="400"/>